fabiangreffrath/woof/README.md

    Bug-fix release, fixing a crash when the second finale text screen is shown.
  * 3.0.0 (Nov 30, 2020)
    Major release, attempting to fix all known texture rendering bugs.
 Also adding support for sounds played at full length and optional player coordinates on the Automap.
+ * 3.1.0 (currently under development)
+   Feature release, adding a choice of centered or bobbing weapon sprite during attack, a default save slot name when the user saves to an empty slot and total time for all completed levels.

 # Contact